Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

 where operator $\text{det}[Y]$ denotes the determinant of matrix $Y$.
 As per \cite[Theorem 3.7.1]{ben2011lectures}, the optimal ellipsoid parameters $z^{\star}$ and $Y^{\star}$ are unique.
 Hence, changes in set $\mathcal{U}$ are leaking when answering identity queries on the ellipsoid parameters.
 The differential privacy goal is thus to make adjacent sets $\mathcal{U}$ and $\mathcal{U}'$ statistically similar in perturbed ellipsoid parameters.
 Using Proposition \ref{prop:OP_IP_dp}, this privacy goal is achieved by either perturbing $z^{\star}$ and $Y^{\star}$ (output perturbation) or by solving program \eqref{MVE:det} on perturbed set $\mathcal{U}$ (input perturbation).
 In both cases, there is no guarantee that the resulting ellipsoid will be inscribed in the original set.
 Following the proposed program perturbation strategy from Section \ref{sec:main}, we define linear decision rules for ellipsoid parameters as:

 Then, the privacy goal is achieved by perturbing the nominal solution $(\overline{z},\overline{Y})$ of the following chance-constrained counterpart of program \eqref{MVE:det}:

-where constraint \eqref{MVE:sto_cc} ensures that the ellipsoid with perturbed parameters lies inside the polyhedral set with probability at least $1-\eta\%,$ and constraint \eqref{MVE:sto_identity} requires the recourse of decision rules \eqref{Ellipoid_LDR} to be independent from the parameters of the polyhedral set.
+where constraint \eqref{MVE:sto_cc} ensures that the ellipsoid with perturbed parameters lies inside the polyhedral set with probability at least $1-\eta\%.$ Unlike previous cases of LP and QP, there is no analytic expression for the expected value of \eqref{MVE:det_obj} under perturbation, and we moved this non-linear term inside the chance constraint using auxiliary variable $t.$ Then, we enforce the entries of chance constraint \eqref{MVE:sto_cc} on the vertices of the rectangular uncertainty set, as explained in Section \ref{subsec:tract_ref}.
+Constraint \eqref{MVE:sto_identity} requires the recourse of decision rules \eqref{Ellipoid_LDR} to be independent from the parameters of the polyhedral set.
 For $n=2$, $\mathcal{X}$ is such that:

 and the private identity query is $z(\bs{\zeta}) =\; \overline{z} + [\bs{\zeta}]_{1:2},$ $Y(\bs{\zeta}) =\; \overline{Y} + .$